ministryofjustice/offender-risk-profiler/README.md

 This risk profile information is used by the Offender Categorisation tool to allow users to help judge level of risk when defining a categorisation of a nominal.

+## Viper v2

+Risk Profiler no processes the Viper 2.0 file.
+This file now contains a header and data is in double quotes.

 ## Local Setup